UPDATE This post was updated on December 10, 2021.

 Configure an automatic reply

-A simple and effective method to create an automatic reply is to open the Microsoft 365 admin center and go to Groups > Shared mailboxes.
+Open the Microsoft 365 admin center and go to Groups > Shared mailboxes.
 Then, select your no-reply mailbox by clicking on it.
-In the new pane that opens click Edit in the Automatic replies section.
+In the new pane that opens, click Edit in the Automatic replies section.

 Once again, have the user experience in mind when creating an automatic response.
 In most cases, a short reply like This email address is not monitored.
 If you would like to contact us, please write to [email protected] should work.